 - ½ teaspoon cinnamon

-- Very finely chop one peach, and cut the other into thin slices.
+- To make the pizza, very finely chop one peach and cut the other into thin slices.
 Allow the chopped peaches to drain on a paper towel for a few moments while you prepare the onion and sausage.

 - In a skillet over medium heat, melt the butter and brown sugar.
 Add the onion and sausage and cook until lightly browned.

-- Roll out the pizza crust in a greased and floured jelly roll pan or on a pizza stone.
+- Roll out the pizza crust and place in a greased and floured jelly roll pan or on a pizza stone.

 - Top the crust with the chopped peaches, then add the sliced peaches, onions, sausage, ricotta cheese, cilantro, and cinnamon.